 In response to the April 2007 U.S. Supreme Court decision in Massachusetts vs. EPA finding that GHGs are air pollutants under the Clean Air Act ("CAA"), EPA issued an "Endangerment Finding" under Section 202(a) of the CAA, concluding GHG pollution threatens the public health and welfare of future generations.
-Thereafter, EPA issued GHG monitoring and reporting regulations.
-Under those rules, since 2012, annual reporting of GHGs has been required for persons operating certain types of industrial operations, including oil and gas production, transmission and storage operations that emit 25,000 metric tons or more of carbon dioxide equivalent per year.
+Thereafter, EPA issued GHG monitoring and reporting regulations, that since 2012, have required annual reporting of GHGs by persons operating certain types of industrial operations, including oil and gas production, transmission and storage operations that emit 25,000 metric tons or more of carbon dioxide equivalent per year (the "GHG Reporting Rule").
 EPA indicated that it will use data collected through the reporting rules to decide whether to promulgate future GHG emission limits.
-More recently, in August 2022, Congress passed the Inflation Reduction Act, which includes requirements to impose fees beginning in 2025 on methane emissions from oil and gas operations that are required to report their GHG emissions under the EPA's GHG Reporting Rule.
-EPA's proposed rule to implement the fee requirements, "Waste Emissions Charge for Petroleum and Natural Gas Systems," was published on January 26, 2024, with comments due by March 11, 2024.
+More recently, in August 2022, Congress passed the Inflation Reduction Act, which includes requirements to impose fees beginning in 2025 on 2024 calendar year methane emissions from oil and gas operations that are required to report their GHG emissions under the GHG Reporting Rule.
+EPA's final rule to implement the fee requirements, "Waste Emissions Charge for Petroleum and Natural Gas Systems," was published on November 18, 2024, and took effect on January 17, 2025.
+Although the Trump presidential administration may make efforts to rollback or revise these rules in connection with its focus on promotion of the oil and natural gas production, the rules are currently in effect, and oil and gas operators subject to the rule must pay fees on 2024 methane emissions by September 2, 2025, and by August 31 for subsequent years.
+Compliance with these rules requires enhanced record-keeping practices and, thus, may increase operating costs associated with the Royalty Properties and may decrease net revenue to the Trust.

-In addition, on May 23, 2023, EPA proposed new sources performance standards for GHG emissions from fossil fuel-fired stationary combustion turbine electricity generating units and from certain fossil-fuel fired steam generating units and supplemented the proposed rulemaking on November 20, 2023.
-The comment periods for these proposed rules ended August 8, 2023, and December 20, 2023, respectively, and EPA has not yet issued a final rule.
+In addition, on May 9, 2024, pursuant to its authority under Section 111 of the CAA to set emission standards for new and existing power plants based on the "best system of emission reduction," EPA finalized new source performance standards for GHG emissions from fossil fuel-fired stationary combustion turbine electricity generating units and from certain fossil-fuel fired steam generating units.
+Among other requirements, the rule, effective July 8, 2024, revised CAA New Source Performance Standards ("NSPS") for new or substantially modified natural gas-fired power plants based on the use of more efficient fuels, simple cycle operation, and the implementation of carbon capture and sequestration/storage technology.
+The rule also revises the NSPS for GHG emissions from fossil fuel-fired steam generating units that undertake major modifications.
 Adoption of rules that either place additional limits on GHG emissions from fossil fuel-fired electricity or steam generating units or otherwise incentivize non-fossil fuel generated sources of energy could reduce demand for oil and gas generally, including oil and gas produced from the Royalty Properties and could increase the cost of operations of the Royalty Properties, which could result in a loss of reserves or revenues to the Trust.